-The Flexible Dementia service (FDS) provides support to enable people with dementia in a crisis or an apparent or predicted deteriorating situation to remain living independently at home.
+You may choose to support on our Flexible Dementia service (FDS) which provides care and support to enable people with dementia, in a crisis or an apparent or predicted deteriorating situation, to remain living independently at home.

 The service provides a specialist intermediate care and support service for people with dementia that is focussed on re-ablement and sustaining people’s capacity to maintain their independence.

 You will be part of a team providing a flexible, enhanced domiciliary service for adults with dementia in crisis or potential crisis situations meeting people’s health and social care needs, including contributing to needs assessment and review.